North Dorset Railway: Activity

 Progress in 2010 included acquiring a tracked Priestman Mustang excavator, finishing construction of the up platform wall, regrading of the cattle dock track bed and preparations for track-laying, and the connection of the station to the mains drainage system.

-The NDR submitted in December 2020 a planning application for the extension, this was approved in April 2021 with permission to extend the line 400 m north of the station.
+The NDR submitted in December 2020 a planning application for the extension: this was approved in April 2021 with permission to extend the line 400 m north of the station.
 Trees were felled and bushes cleared on the section of the embankment between the station and Lamb House Bridge.
 In accordance with the planning permission granted by Dorset Council, a temporary diversion was created allowing the public to use the Trailway whilst a new Trailway was constructed along the eastern side of the embankment so that the trackbed for the Northern extension could be restored along the western side of the embankment.
 The Trailway diversion was completed during the Summer of 2022 and officially opened in August by Simon Hoare, MP.
 Throughout the summer of 2022 work continued reconstructing the embankment to the north of Lamb House Bridge.
 This had been excavated after the closure of the line to allow the construction of a tennis court.
 In October 2022 work started excavating spoil that had been dumped on the embankment during the construction of the industrial estate and transferring it over the bridge to complete the reconstruction of the embankment.
 In February 2023 a temporary diversion of the permissive path at the North end of the station was created allowing the construction of a pedestrian level crossing.
 The permissive path was restored and the last hump of soil obstructing the line of the trackbed for the extension was removed.

 History

 After the closure of Shillingstone railway station on 7 March 1966, and a few years post closure, the Dorset County Council purchased the trackbed for a proposed Shillingstone by-pass.

-Various furniture manufacturing companies were sited in the former station yard, and over 1970s, industrial buildings were constructed, some of them making partial use of the station building.
+Various furniture manufacturing companies were sited in the former station yard, and during the 1970s, industrial buildings were constructed, some of them making partial use of the station building.

 By December 2002, the by-pass plan had been shelved and the station was derelict.

-Dorset County Council decided to dispose of the redundant station, and, after protracted negotiations, lasting from 1998 to 2005, the North Dorset Railway Trust took signed a lease for the former station site.
+Dorset County Council decided to dispose of the redundant station and, after protracted negotiations lasting from 1998 to 2005, the North Dorset Railway Trust signed a lease for the former station site.

 The Trust's plan is to reopen the station as a tourist attraction, and restore the site to as it looked in the 1950s and 60s.